WRusman/ArduinoProjects/libraries/PageBuilder/README.md

 Set buffer size for reserved content building buffer.
 - `size` : Reservation size.
 If you do not specify a reserved buffer size by this function, the buffer for the build function will not be reserved.
 As a result, memory insufficient is likely to occur due to fragmentation.

+#### `void PageBuilder::authentication(const char* username, const char* password, HTTPAuthMethod mode, const char* realm, const String& authFail)`
+Enable authentication when the page is accessed.
+It can take either DIGEST or BASIC as the authentication method, and HTTP authentication will work with the `username` and `password` specified along with the URL access.
+- `username` : Specify the user name to embed in the sketch for authentication.
+Specifying a **NULL** value for the `username` can de-authorize the page in dynamically.
+- `password` : Specify the password to embed in the sketch for authentication.
+- `mode` : Specify the authentication method as either **BASIC** or **DIGEST**.
+An enumeration value is `BASIC_AUTH` for **BASIC**, `DIGEST_AUTH` for **DIGEST**.
+This parameter can be omitted, and the default value is `BASIC_AUTH`.
+It depends on **HTTPAuthMethod** enumeration.
+- `realm` : Specify an authentication [realm](https://tools.ietf.org/html/rfc2617#section-1.2).
+This parameter can be omitted, and the default value is `"Login Required"`, which depends on the `ESP8266WebServer::requestAuthentication` API default value.
+- `authFail` : The Content of the HTML response in case of Unauthorized Access.

 ### PageElement methods

 #### `const char* PageElement::mold()`